Advice for the Kids by The Humble Dollar, Benedict Evans Presentation on AI, Oaktree's Howard Marks on Current Markets — 3-Bullet Sunday

 Despite 2023’s strong market performance, 2024 has presented compelling opportunities to acquire high-quality businesses at attractive valuations.
 As we’ve seen repeatedly, investor time horizons compress to zero during drawdowns, and "hopium" stretches to infinity during bull cycles.
 This phenomenon captures how investors often lose sight of the bigger picture in turbulent times while becoming overly optimistic in bull markets.
 This recurring behavioral bias creates opportunities for...

 Hey Reader - Thomas here.
 Good day to my fellow compounders!
 In 3-Bullet Sunday, I share with you the three most interesting pieces of articles, videos, or podcasts I came across for the week on investing and growth philosophies.
 Enjoy!
-Stomach Volatility or Accept Mediocre Returns The most eye-opening research in this week's 3-Bullet Sunday comes from Michael Mauboussin's study on drawdowns and recoveries—and it should fundamentally change how you think about investing.
-Here's the reality:...
+The Battle for Warner Bros.
+Last week we were still digesting Netflix's $82.7 billion offer for Warner Bros.' studios and streaming assets, a deal that would spin off Discovery Global (CNN, HGTV, Discovery Channel) as a separate entity.
+This week, Paramount...